 How Does Robinhood Make Money?

 The key draw of the core Robinhood platform is its zero-transaction-fee model.
-In the 20th century, brokers would charge a percent of the transaction size as a fee, which meant you could pay thousands in commissions on a single large trade.
+In the 20th century, brokers would charge a percentage of the transaction size as a fee.
+That meant you could pay thousands in commissions on a single large trade.
 Early in the 21st century, discount brokers introduced flat-fee trades for less than $20.
 In the last ten years, those fees have fallen to between $1 and $10.
 Robinhood proposed going one better and charging no fees for stock trades.

 But Robinhood still has to make money.
 One of the ways the company stays in business is the controversial practice called payment for order flow where a broker like Robinhood directs your trade order to a market maker, like a high-frequency trading firm, to execute your trade.
 Robinhood then gets a rebate from the market maker for your business.
 Robinhood executives have argued that this practice is widespread and that the rebates they earn are in line with industry standards.

 The company also earns revenue on interest from uninvested cash.
-Like a bank, if you have $1,000 in cash in your account they lend that money at interest and keep the interest.
+Like a bank, if you have $1,000 in cash saved they lend that money at interest and keep the interest.

 In addition to these practices, Robinhood’s premium Gold service starts at $5 per month and is free for a 30-day trial.
 The $5 per month offers access to $1,00 in margin, plus additional research and data including Morningstar reports and soon, Nasdaq Level 2 market data.